Andrew-Voyticky/alpha-social-development/Documentation/Installation.md

 2. Memory.
 You will need at least 512 MB of RAM (but probably more, and the more the better).

 3. Hard disk space.
-By default project enviropment size growing dynamicly so we recomend reserve minimum free 1GB for it.
+By default project enviropment size grows dynamically so we recommend that you reserve minimum available 1GB for it.

-4. If you need change virtual hardware configuration values please check this [page]( https://docs.vagrantup.com/v2/virtualbox/configuration.html)
+4. If you need to change virtual hardware configuration values please check this [page]( https://docs.vagrantup.com/v2/virtualbox/configuration.html)

 ##Need Help?

 Let us have it!
-Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that we need to know.
+Don't hesitate to open a new issue on GitHub if you run into any trouble or have any tips that we need to know.
+Our email, as always: sassyhelp@alphadirectorate.com.